HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 ### Assets to Data Collector

 Please ensure the asset can reach the targeted Data Collector on the applicable ports for your site.
-Below is a list of the default ports the Data Collector will use; other ports can be used if needed or applicable.
+Below are the default ports the Data Collector will use; you can use other ports if needed or applicable.

 | Protocol               | Port | Credential Requirements |
 | ---------------------- | ---- | ----------------------- |